-- 36. Conceptual divide: The suggested focus on these specific and technical perceived shortcomings in existing IP systems is not intended to distract from more profound conceptual divergences between the aspirations and perspectives of indigenous peoples and the conventional IP system.
+- 35. Conceptual divide: The suggested focus on these specific and technical perceived shortcomings in existing IP systems is not intended to distract from more profound conceptual divergences between the aspirations and perspectives of indigenous peoples and the conventional IP system.
 Further, the links between conceptual divergences and technical shortcomings are recognized.
 Indigenous participants in the Committee and elsewhere have clearly expressed their doubts that the conventional IP system can meet their fundamental needs.
 For example, it has been stated that the very conception of "ownership" in the conventional IP system is incompatible with notions of responsibility and custodianship under customary laws and systems.
-While copyright confers exclusive, private property rights in individuals, indigenous authors are subject to dynamic complex rules, regulations and responsibilities, more akin to usage or management rights, which are communal in nature.13 - 37.
+While copyright confers exclusive, private property rights in individuals, indigenous authors are subject to dynamic complex rules, regulations and responsibilities, more akin to usage or management rights, which are communal in nature.17 - 36.
 This analysis cannot fully address let alone offer solutions for these more fundamental differences.
 The copyright system is intended, in essence, to permit the commercial exploitation of creative works in as fair and balanced a manner as possible.
 On the other hand, many TCEs are created primarily for spiritual and religious purposes and not to reach as broad a public as possible.
-As has been discussed previously in the Committee, 14 indigenous communities' needs with respect to their TCEs that cannot be met within an IP framework could perhaps be met through the establishment of a sui generis IP system and/or through use of non-IP mechanisms, such as laws relating to blasphemy, cultural and other human rights, dignity, cultural heritage preservation, defamation, rights of publicity, and privacy.
-The UN Declaration on the Rights of Indigenous Peoples has been cited as a source that reflects the aspirations of indigenous peoples in this regard. - 38.
-Operational divide: Second, the fact-finding work undertaken by WIPO at the outset of this program of work in 1998 and 199915 highlighted that obstacles to the effective use of IP tools by indigenous and local communities include, perhaps most importantly, practical and operational obstacles, such as lack of access to appropriate legal advice and the financial means to acquire and enforce rights.
-Janke in her studies for WIPO testifies to these
+As has been discussed previously in the Committee, 18 indigenous communities' needs with respect to their TCEs that cannot be met within an IP framework could perhaps be met through the establishment of a sui generis IP system and/or through use of non-IP mechanisms, such as laws relating to blasphemy, cultural and other human rights, dignity, cultural heritage preservation, defamation, rights of publicity, and privacy.
+The UN Declaration on the Rights of Indigenous Peoples has been cited as a source that reflects the aspirations of indigenous peoples in this regard. - 37.
+Operational divide: Second, the fact-finding work undertaken by WIPO at the outset of this program of work in 1998 and 199919 highlighted that obstacles to the effective use of IP tools by indigenous and local communities include, perhaps most importantly, practical and operational obstacles, such as lack of access to appropriate legal advice and the financial means to acquire and enforce rights.
+Janke in her studies for WIPO testifies to these operational obstacles, for example, in her chapter on "Use of Trade Marks to Protect Traditional Cultural Expressions".
+Numerous suggestions have been made to address these obstacles, including the use of alternative dispute resolution (ADR).20 These operational obstacles are not the focus of this analysis.

-See WIPO/GRTKF/IC/3/11. page 3; McDonald, p.
+17 See WIPO/GRTKF/IC/3/11. page 3; McDonald, p.
 45.

-WIPO/GRTKF/IC/5/3 and WIPO/GRTKF/IC/6/3.
+18 WIPO/GRTKF/IC/5/3 and WIPO/GRTKF/IC/6/3.

-WIPO, Fact-finding Mission Report; WIPO/GRTKF/IC/3/10 and WIPO/GRTKF/IC/5/3.
+19 WIPO, Fact-finding Mission Report; WIPO/GRTKF/IC/3/10 and WIPO/GRTKF/IC/5/3.